Skip to main content

 The Broader Landscape of Peptide Research

-While the data on collagen peptides is robust, the field of for bone health is much broader.
+While the data on collagen peptides is robust, the field of peptide therapy for bone health is much broader.
 A 2016 systematic review highlighted the vast amount of experimental in vitro and in vivo evidence for various other peptides.

 For instance, Calcitonin Gene-Related Peptide (CGRP) has been shown to be a potent stimulator of osteogenic molecules like IGF-I and BMP-2, and mice lacking CGRP develop osteopenia.
-Similarly, Osteogenic Growth Peptide (OGP) has a clear anabolic effect in animal models, increasing and overall bone mass.
+Similarly, Osteogenic Growth Peptide (OGP) has a clear anabolic effect in animal models, increasing bone formation and overall bone mass.

 The primary challenge identified by this review is the translation of these promising preclinical findings into large-scale, long-term human clinical trials.
 The existing data is strong enough to confirm the biological plausibility and potential of these peptides.

 The next frontier of research is to generate the same kind of multi-year, outcome-driven data that now exists for bioactive collagen peptides.
-This will allow for a more complete understanding of their long-term safety, efficacy, and precise role in clinical practice for the management of and the promotion of lifelong skeletal health.
+This will allow for a more complete understanding of their long-term safety, efficacy, and precise role in clinical practice for the management of osteoporosis and the promotion of lifelong skeletal health.

 References